Multivariate Normal MLE

 • data_or_design (array-like or MVNDesign) – Data matrix with NaN for missing values, or MVNDesign object.

-• algorithm (str) –
+• method (str) –

 • ’em’: Expectation-Maximization algorithm.
 Typically slower to converge but guaranteed monotone likelihood increase.